tillg/A12-AI-Theming/mcp-server/README.md

 }
 ```

-For claude code on the command line:
+For claude code on the command line to add the MCP server:

 ```bash
     claude mcp add  --transport stdio a12-theme /Users/tgartner/git/A12-AI-Theming/mcp-server/.venv/bin/python  /Users/tgartner/git/A12-AI-Theming/mcp-server/src/server.py --scope local